Velocidex/velociraptor-docs/content/docs/vql/_index.md

 {{% notice tip "Using the GUI suggestions" %}}

-Yuo can type `?` in the Notebook interface to view a list of possible completions for a keyword.
+You can type `?` in the Notebook interface to view a list of possible completions for a keyword.
 Completions are context sensitive.
 For example, since plugins must follow the `FROM` keyword, any suggestions after the `FROM` keyword will be for VQL plugins.
 Typing `?` inside a plugin arguments list shows the possible arguments, their